Updated: 3 days ago

 Getting to Hawaii

 Hawaiian Airlines can be helpful to guests flying with a person with autism.
 But you need to be prepared to ask for it and even solve issues on your own.
 I will give you recommendations prior to your trip.
 I will also make sure that you have a private transfer set up, so you can get to your accommodations from the airport quickly after your arrival.
+Let's learn more about how Hawaii can be an Autism Friendly Vacation Destination.

 The Best Islands for Kids

-On the island of O’ahu, you will find multiple family-friendly accommodations over near Waikiki Beach.
+On the island of O’ahu, you will find multiple family-friendly accommodations near Waikiki Beach.
 My personal favorite is the Ko’Olina Resort.
 This resort has one of the most family-friendly lagoons on all the islands combined.
 My son really loved visiting the Ko’Olina Lagoons.
 The waves were quite gentle, so he could enter the water without being restricted with a life jacket.
 He would have spent every day snorkeling and enjoying the beach if we let him.

 The lagoons are also a wonderful place for kayaking and paddle boarding if you love to do those adventures.
 We often went back to the lagoons for lunch and dinner some days.
 It was such a calm location that we were able to relax and enjoy the ambiance while eating some amazing local foods.
 Plus, at night, the sunsets were incredible!